dojot/docs/source/iotagent-architecture.rst

      application and are used to analyze and preprocess data.
 - **subjects**: group of topics that share a common message flow.
 For instance, there might be many topics that are used to transmit device data.
-All of them belong to the same subject "device-data".
+All of them belong to the same subject `device-data`.

 When a new IoT agent is created, all these entities must be taken into account